Sutan Sjahrir: Prime minister

-At the height of chaos and violence during the early Bersiap period of the Indonesian revolution Sjahrir published an epoch-making pamphlet named 'Our Struggle'.
-Originally published in Dutch as 'Indonesische Overpeinzingen' ('Indonesian Musings'), it was soon thereafter translated into the Indonesian language as 'Perdjoeangan Kita' in 1945, and was then translated into the English language by Charles Wolf Jr. and named 'Out of Exile' published by John Day, New York, 1949.
+At the height of chaos and violence during the early Bersiap period of the Indonesian revolution, Sjahrir published an epoch-making pamphlet named 'Our Struggle'.
+Originally published in Dutch as 'Indonesische Overpeinzingen' ('Indonesian Musings'), it was soon thereafter translated into the Indonesian language as 'Perdjoeangan Kita' in 1945 and was then translated into the English language by Charles Wolf Jr. and named 'Out of Exile' published by John Day, New York, 1949.
 The English version contains a considerable amount of additional text.
 "Perhaps the high point of his career was the publication of his pamphlet 'Our Struggle'.
 Whoever reads that pamphlet today can scarcely comprehend what it demanded in insight and courage.
 For it appeared at a moment when the Indonesian masses, brought to the boiling point by the Japanese occupation and civil war, sought release in racist and other hysterical outbursts.
 Sjahrir's pamphlet went directly against this, and many must have felt his call for chivalry, for the understanding of other ethnic groups, as a personal attack."
-Sol Tas.
+Sal Tas.

-After writing his pamphlet he was appointed Prime Minister by President Sukarno in November 1945 and served until June 1947.
-Professor Wertheim describes Sjahrir's early accomplishments as Prime minister as follows: "...Sjahrir knows what he wants and will not be distracted by popular sentiment or circumstantiality.
+After writing his pamphlet he was appointed prime minister by President Sukarno in November 1945 and served until June 1947.
+Professor Wertheim describes Sjahrir's early accomplishments as prime minister as follows: "...Sjahrir knows what he wants and will not be distracted by popular sentiment or circumstantiality.
 He is able to overturn a ministry fabricated by the Japanese and establish a new ministry of honest, fairly capable, fairly democratic and social minded men under his leadership.
 No small feat in revolutionary circumstances..."

-Due to his non-cooperative stance during the Japanese occupation he was one of the few Republican leaders acceptable to the Dutch government during the early independence negotiations.
+Due to his non-cooperative stance during the Japanese occupation, he was one of the few Republican leaders acceptable to the Dutch government during the early independence negotiations.
 In 1946 Sjahrir played a crucial role in negotiating the Linggadjati Agreement.
 Because his thoughts were ahead of his time he was often misunderstood and started to acquire internal political adversaries.

 If we determine the value of Indonesia's freedom by its genuinely democratic quality, then in our political struggle vis-a-vis the outside world, it is for this inner content that we must strive.
 "The State of the Republic of Indonesia" is only a name we give to whatever content we intend and hope to provide.
 In 'Perdjoeangan Kita' (Our Struggle), October 1945, Sjahrir.

 Political leader

 Although Sjahrir was one of the most significant Indonesian politicians of his time, he did not engage in politics through a sense of vocation nor out of interest, but rather through a sense of duty to his country and compatriots and commitment to his democratic ideals.
 Described as an omnivorous intellectual Sjahrir had education at the heart of his passion.
-When he was appointed Prime Minister in 1945, he was the youngest prime minister in the world only being 36 years old.
+When he was appointed prime minister in 1945, he was the youngest prime minister in the world, only being 36 years old.